 What do you wear to go hiking?

-By now, I’m sure you are almost asking me; “What should I wear when hiking?’
+By now, I’m sure you are almost asking me; “What to wear hiking?’
 Well, and I’m going to guide you through that, quickly in our hiking 101 guide.
 But, you need how to choose the best hiking attires.

 So, what do you wear to go hiking?
 The answer is simple: keep it light, comfortable and sturdy!
 Well, the brand choice depends on the season, weather and location of your hike.
 But, the rule of the thumb is to wear clothes that enhance activity and flexibility.
 They should also protect you from harsh weather conditions and the rough environments.

 The best hiking pants are convertible, durable, elegant, fitting and weather resistant.
 After reviewing several brands, I fell in love with the Outdoor Research Cirque.
 Be sure to check yours from the review.